aporeto-inc/gaia/doc/documentation.md

 ##### `GET /suggestedpolicies`

-Retrieves a list of network policy suggestion.
+Retrieves a list of network policy suggestions.

 Parameters: